 Kim Jones, M.A., L.P.C.

 Kim is a Licensed Professional Counselor who received her M.A. in Counseling Psychology from the University of Colorado, Denver in 1997.
 She maintains a counseling practice working with individuals and couples and runs support groups for Anxiety/Depression and Weight loss maintenance.
 Kim holds Certificates in Life Coach Training, Prepare and Enrich relationship Training and Eye Movement Desensitization and Reprocessing (EMDR).
 Kim’s experience and training allows her to help others navigate through life’s difficulties and stresses.
 She enjoys connecting with and empowering people to resolve issues, so that they can move toward desired change and healing in their lives and relationships.
-She has served in international missions throughout her life and has a passion for people serving in ministry.
+Kim and her husband have served in international missions throughout their lives and have a passion for people serving in ministry.
 Kim enjoys taking time away to rest and doing outdoor activities with her family.

 Gordon J. Kieft, M.Div., M.A., L.P.C.

 Gordon received a Master of Divinity from Calvin Theological Seminary and a Master’s Degree in Counseling Psychology from University of Northern Colorado.
 He has been practicing pastoral counseling and psychotherapy for over 40 years.
 He specializes in in-depth psychotherapy, both short and long term with abuse victims and more severe emotional distress.
 That includes depression, anxiety and other mood disorders.
 He completed a Residency in Marriage and Family Therapy and works with families, couples, adolescents and children.
 He provides educational and growth seminars in the areas of parent training, stress management and crisis intervention.
 He is certified in Healthy Congregations Leadership Training based on family systems dynamics as applied to organizations, churches and clergy leadership, and he is also certified in the use of Eye Movement Desensitization and Reprocessing (EMDR).
 He has consulted with congregations and clergy for many years.
 He enables clients and leaders to integrate spirituality with the therapy or leadership training process.

 Hud McWilliams, M.A., Ed.S., Ed.D.